slatedocs/slate/source/includes/_integrate.md

   var AppID     = "YOUR APPLICATION ID";
   var AppSecret = "YOUR APPLICATION SECRET";

-  function initCallback (err, msg) {
-    console.log("Initializing Status: err="+err+" msg="+msg);
-  }

-  //userID is generated or given by the origin server callStats.initialize(AppID, AppSecret, userID, initCallback, statsCallback, configParams);
+  //localUserID is generated or given by the origin server callStats.initialize(AppID, AppSecret, localUserID, csInitCallback, csStatsCallback, configParams);
 ```

-After the user is authenticated with the origin server (or when the page loads), call `initialize()` with appropriate parameters (see [API section](#api)).
+After the user is authenticated with the origin server (or when the page loads), call `initialize()` with appropriate parameters (see [API section](#callstats-initialize)).
 Check the callback for errors.
-If the authentication succeeds, `callstats.js` will receive an appropriate authentication token to make subsequent API calls.
+If the authentication succeeds, `callstats.js` will receive a valid authentication token to make subsequent API calls.

+For more information on callbacks, please refer to [csInitCallback](#csinitcallback) and [csStatsCallback](#csstatscallback)

 ## Step 3: addNewFabric()